erpchampions/uganda_compliance/README.md

 Uganda Compliance is a localization app for ERPNext designed to ensure compliance with Uganda's statutory requirements, focusing on **EFRIS (Electronic Fiscal Receipting and Invoicing Solution)** integration.

-## **Key Features**
+## **Features**
-- Multi-company EFRIS Integration
+- Configure Goods & Services in ERPNext and keep them synchronized with EFRIS

-- Automatic Tax Template Generation
+- Manage Inventory - add new stock or adjust stock in ERPNext via local purchase or import (Purchase Request/Stock Entry/Stock Reconciliation)

-- EFRIS Commodity Code Mapping
+- Issue & Print compliant invoices with all required EFRIS elements (FDN, QR Code, Antifake Code) using custom print formats for both standard invoices and POS receipts

-- Company & Customer Synchronization with EFRIS
+- Issue Credit notes for returns or adjustments

-- Goods & Services Synchronization with EFRIS
+- Fetch Company or Customer data from EFRIS

-- Multi-Currency & Multi-UOM Support
+- Generate Tax Templates automatically based on URA requirements

-- Stock-in / Stock Adjustments
+- Register the various invoice payment modes used (Credit, Cash, Cheque, SWIFT, Mobile Money)

-- Invoicing, including Item-level Discounts
+- Support for multiple currencies - purchase or sell in UGX, USD, CNY, EURO, GBP (as currently supported by EFRIS)

-- Report Payment Modes (e.g. Credit, Cash, Cheque, SWIFT Transfer, Mobile Money)
+- Support for multiple units of measurement (UOM) when purchasing or selling

-- POS Awesome Integration
+- Set up and track multiple EFRIS companies/businesses under one site or ERPNext installation

-- EFRIS Sales Invoice / POS Invoice Print Formats
+- Seamlessly work with POS Awesome for retail operations

-- Credit Note Management
+- 2-Way synchronization between EFRIS and ERPNext allowing users to maintain accurate records across multiple sales channels (EFD devices, online portal, ERPNext)

-- Request/Response Logging
+- Comprehensive request/response logging for troubleshooting

 ---